wp-media/imagify-plugin/readme.txt

 = Is it possible to re-optimize images with a different level? =

 Yes.
-By activating the backup option in the plugin, you can re-optimize each image with a different compression level.
+By activating the backup option in the plugin, you can re-optimize each image with a different image compression level.

 = What happens when the plugin is disabled? =

 When the plugin is disabled, your existing images remain optimized.
 Backups of the original images are still available if you have enabled the images backup option.

-=On which web hosts can the plugin be used?=
+= On which web hosts can the plugin be used? =

 The plugin can be used on all hosts including "managed hosting" providers like WP Engine.

-=Is Imagify compatible with Multi-Site?=
+= Is Imagify compatible with Multi-Site? =

 Yes, Imagify is 100% compatible with multi-site.

-=Can we use Imagify on WordPress.com?=
+= Can we use Imagify on WordPress.com? =

-It is possible to use Imagify plugin on WordPress.com if you have a Business account.
+It is possible to use the Imagify plugin on WordPress.com if you have a Business account.

 =Do you offer support?=

-Yes, the Imagify team offers full email support.
+Yes, the Imagify team offers full email support for image optimization questions.
 You can contact us via [https://imagify.io/contact/](https://imagify.io/contact/).

-When is support available?
+= When is support available? =

-Our support is currently available Monday-Friday 8AM-6PM CET.
+Our support is currently available Monday-Friday 8AM-10PM CET.
 We answer every email so you can expect the answer from us within 24h max (unless during the weekends).

 =Is registration free?=

-Yes and no credit card is required.
+Yes, and no credit card is required.

-=Do you offer a trial version?=
+= Do you offer a trial version? =

-No. However, you get 20MB of quota per month for free.
+No. However, you get 20MB of quota per month for free to optimize your images (around 200 images).

 == Screenshots ==